Residents in England need to show photographic ID to vote in person at any election.

-Visit Electoral Commission - Voter ID for a full list of accepted ID.
+Visit the electoral commission website for a full list of accepted ID.

 If you do not have ID